-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of All Kids Academy Head Start, Inc. (a nonprofit corporation), which comprise the statements of financial position as of June 30, 2021 and 2020, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of All Kids Academy Head Start, Inc. (a nonprofit corporation), which comprise the statements of financial position as of June 30, 2022 and 2021, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.